CodeforNRV/codefornrv/README.md

-# CodeforNRV.org
+# OLD CodeforNRV.org

-The website for the Code for New River Valley Brigade
+This was the old website for the Code for New River Valley Brigade.
+Our current website runs on Wordpress.

 ### Goals
 1. Explain what Code for NRV is and the type of work we do.